department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/map-enhancements/usability and-accessibility-product-brief.md

 _What have you explicitly decided to not include in this initial set of functionality, and why?_
 _How will the solution / approach evolve after this initial build (knowing that this will likely change as you learn from users along the way)?-

+1. Resolve known legacy high severity accessibility issues
+   - [SCREENREADER] Announce zoom in/out context change (FL) #17963
+   - 508-defect-2 Mapbox in keyboard user flow #16971
+   - Inconsistent/buggy focus for "Search this area" button #17665
-1. Implement clear this field feature
+2. Implement clear this field feature
-2. Implement search-level "use my location" feature
+3. Implement search-level "use my location" feature
-3. Resolve known legacy high-severity accessibility issues
+4. Adopt the form system for Facility Locator to address error message accessibility and become consistent with design system format
-4. Design and test mobile-first search experience
+5. Design and test mobile-first search experience

 ---